Planned Gifts

 You are prepared to handle the legal complexities.

-Your nonprofit is going to be around for many years to come.
+Your nonprofit is established and going to be around for many years to come.

 Step 1